How to stimulate independent thinking

 Questions for reflection

-2. Do you foster your students independent thinking skills in offering freedom solving tasks?
+2. Do you foster your students’ independent thinking skills by offering freedom in solving tasks?

 3. In which ways could you enhance the independent thinking skills in your class?